sergiocpxfontes/upgrad_bikesharing/README.md

 - cnt: count of total rental bikes including both casual and registered

 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->
+## Methodology
+- Conclusion 1 from the analysis
+- Conclusion 2 from the analysis
+- Conclusion 3 from the analysis
+- Conclusion 4 from the analysis
+-
 ## Conclusions
 - Conclusion 1 from the analysis
 - Conclusion 2 from the analysis